awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 1. After you configure your identity provider, it generates an IdP metadata file\.
 This XML file contains information on the provider, such as a TLS certificate, single sign\-on endpoints, and the identity provider's entity ID\.

-   Copy and paste the contents of the IdP metadata file into the **Metadata from IDP** field in the AWS console\.
+   Copy and paste the contents of the IdP metadata file into the **Metadata from IdP** field in the AWS console\.
 Alternately, upload the metadata file using the **Import from XML file** button\.
 The metadata file should look something like this:

    ```
    <?xml version="1.0" encoding="UTF-8"?>